- Past Projects

-Sambhav Nepal’s Bhawani Higher Secondary School hostel project began with a small number of 42 students availing the facilities of the hostel.
-Since we started the project in 2016, there has been a sharp increase in the number of students seeking accommodation at the school’s hostel.
-Now we are pleased to inform our donors that the current number of students using the hostel facilities stands at 105 (as of October 2017).
+Sambhav Nepal’s Bhawani Higher Secondary School Boarding House project began with a small number of 42 students availing the facilities of the boarding house.
+Since we started the project in 2016, there has been a sharp increase in the number of students seeking accommodation at the school’s boarding house.
+Now we are pleased to inform our donors that the current number of students using the boarding house’s facilities stands at 105 (as of October 2017).

 Bhawani Higher Secondary School has become a sought after educational institution in the region where students vie to get admission as it is located near the only college in the region offering higher education and most importantly, a course in ‘Agriculture’.
 The college at Manbu is newly established and has the support of the government.
 The establishment of the college has brought a ray of hope to poor students who wish to continue their higher education without having to leave their mountain homes and spending a large sum in the city for higher education.

 As we are expecting almost the double number of students, another building (with an additional 8 rooms) needs to be constructed.
-The land for the new building has already been finalized by Sambhav Nepal and lies next to the existing hostel building.
+The land for the new building has already been finalized by Sambhav Nepal and lies next to the existing boarding house building.
 We will begin construction of this new building once we receive enough funds for the construction.
-When the entire construction is completed, we will have a fully furnished, modern and safe school accommodation that can accommodate 150 to 160 students and 3 staff members to look after the boarders and ensure the smooth operation of the hostel.
+When the entire construction is completed, we will have a fully furnished, modern and safe school accommodation that can accommodate 150 to 160 students and 3 staff members to look after the boarders and ensure the smooth operation of the boarding house.